CompleteUnityDeveloper/12_Tile_Vania/README.md

 **After watching (learning outcomes)…**

 Explain to a fellow student the design of what we'll be building and to start exploring options for creativity.

+### 3 Intro to Unity Tilemap ###

+**In this video (objectives)…**

+1. Set up multiple tilemaps as foreground and background layers.
+2. Build multiple tile palettes.
+3. Slice sprite sheets to create individual sprite assets.
+4. Paint a simple level.

+**After watching (learning outcomes)…**

+Able to import a sprite sheet, slice it up, create tile palettes and paint a simple level layout.